MicrosoftDocs/biztalk-docs/biztalk/core/how-to-enable-the-wcf-extensibility-points-with-the-wcf-adapters.md

 8. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, close all open dialog boxes by clicking the **OK** buttons, and then make sure that no error messages and erroneous event logs appear.

-### To configure a WCF-Custom receive location with an SSL certificate
+## Configure a WCF-Custom receive location with an SSL certificate

 -   If a WCF-Custom receive location happens to use the HTTP kernel-mode driver (HTTP.sys) such as the **httpsTransport** binding element, for Secure Sockets Layer (SSL) communications, the receive location must have a certificate registered for each socket (IP address/port combination).
 Use the HttpCfg.exe tool to bind an SSL certificate to a port on the computer.
-For more information, see "How To: Configure a Port with An SSL Certificate" at [http://go.microsoft.com/fwlink/?LinkId=86384](http://go.microsoft.com/fwlink/?LinkId=86384).
+For more information, see [How To: Configure a Port with An SSL Certificate](https://docs.microsoft.com/dotnet/framework/wcf/feature-details/how-to-configure-a-port-with-an-ssl-certificate).